electricimp/imp-central-impt/CommandsManual.md

 Deletes [Project File](#project-file) in the current directory and, optionally, the impCentral API entities (Device Group, Product) related to the project, and, optionally, the local source files.
 Does nothing if there is no [Project File](#project-file) in the current directory.

-If **--entities** option is specified, the command additionally deletes:
+If **--entities** option is specified, the command additionally:
-- the Device Group referenced by [Project File](#project-file).
-All Devices assigned to this Device Group to be unassigned.
-All Deployments for this Device Group which have *"flagged"* attribute with value *true* to be updated to set it to *false*.
-As by [**impt dg delete --force**](#device-group-delete) command.
-- (if applicable) the production target Device Group for the Device Group referenced by [Project File](#project-file).
-All Devices assigned to this Device Group to be unassigned.
-All Deployments for this Device Group which have *"flagged"* attribute with value *true* to be updated to set it to *false*.
-As by [**impt dg delete --force**](#device-group-delete) command.
+- unassigns all Devices from the project Device Group (Device Group referenced by [Project File](#project-file)).
+- deletes the project Device Group.
+- deletes all builds (Deployments) of the project Device Group, including Deployments with *"flagged"* attribute set to *true*.
+- if the project Device Group has a production target Device Group and that is a production target for one and only one Device Group:
+  - unassigns all Devices from the production target Device Group.
+  - deletes the production target Device Group.
-- all builds (Deployments) related to the Device Groups mentioned above.
+  - deletes all builds (Deployments) of the production target Device Group, including Deployments with *"flagged"* attribute set to *true*.
-- the Product which contains the Device Group referenced by [Project File](#project-file).
-The Product is NOT deleted if it contains more Device Groups, additional to the Device Groups mentioned above.
-But this is NOT considered as a command fail, the rest of the command may be completed successfully.
+- if the corresponding Product (the Product which contains the Device Group referenced by [Project File](#project-file)) includes only the project Device Group and, if applicable, the production target Device Group mentioned above and does not include any other Device Groups:
+  - deletes the corresponding Product.

 User is informed about all entities and files which are going to be deleted or updated and is asked to confirm the operation (confirmed automatically with **--confirmed** option).